 Capital Expenditures.
-We invest in manufacturing equipment, software design tools and other tangible and intangible assets for capacity expansion and technology improvement.
-Capacity expansions and technology improvements typically occur in anticipation of seasonal increases in demand.
+We invest in manufacturing equipment, software design tools and other tangible and intangible assets for capacity expansion and technology improvements typically occur in anticipation of seasonal increases in demand.
 We typically pay for capital expenditures in partial installments with portions due on order, delivery and final acceptance.
 Our capital expenditures include our payments for the purchase of property, plant and equipment as well as payments for the registration of intellectual property rights.